What is the role of Java Full Stack Developer?

 In this example:

-- @RestController: This annotation marks the class as a REST controller that handles HTTP requests and returns data directly (without needing to return a view).
+- @RestController: This annotation indicates that the class is a REST controller that receives HTTP requests and returns data (rather than returning a view).

 - @RequestMapping("/api"): Specifies the base URL for the API endpoints in this controller.